The gender wage gap could actually start as an allowance wage gap.

-Recently you may have heard a lot about the gender wage gap.
-But what causes it, who does it affect, and how big is the gap really?
+You may have heard a lot about the gender wage gap.
+But what causes it?
+Who does it affect?
+And how big is the gap really?
 Research confirms that this divide actually starts when we’re (very) young.

 - Boys ages 5 to 17 received an average weekly allowance of $13.80.
 Girls in the same age bracket earned less than half that—just $6.71.
 (According to a summer 2018 study released by BusyKid, an allowance app for kids.)